Zerro97/khuibeom.com/content/project/link-shortener.md

 Among many options, I tried out [kutt.it](https://github.com/thedevs-network/kutt) and [notiolink](https://github.com/theodorusclarence/notiolink).
 While I liked their clean looking UI of the website and the documentation of the installation process, I did not really like the fact that I still have to setup a database for user authentication.
 I didn't want to deal with database and possible security concerns so I created my own website whose only purpose was to redirect to another website.

-It was a little too simple, so I tried adding QR code for redirection as well.
+Website ended up being a little too simple, so I tried adding QR code for redirection as well.
 I'm not sure if I'll ever use the QR code, to be honest, but it was still good for learning purpose.